ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 * * *

-Now we understand how to create a container and register/resolve services to/from it, next we'll take a look at Rezolver's understanding of [object lifetimes](object-lifetimes.md).
+Now we understand how to create a container, and register/resolve services to/from it, it's worth taking a look at some of the ways in which we can [register services in our container](registering-services/index.md).

+Alternatively, you might be interested in Rezolver's understanding of [object lifetimes](object-lifetimes.md).